enormandeau/stacks_workflow/99-documentation/01-stacks.rst

 Overview of the steps
 =====================

  #.
-Install and prepare Stacks_workflow
+Install stacks_workflow and STACKS with its dependencies
  #.
 Download your raw data files (Illumina lanes or Ion Proton chips)
  #.
 Clean the reads and assess their quality
  #.
 Extract individual data with process_radtags